ibm-cloud-docs/vmwaresolutions/vcenter/fss-cloud-orderinginstance.md

 # Ordering IBM Cloud for VMware Regulated Workloads instances
 {: #fss-cloud-orderinginstance}

-IBM Cloud for VMware® Regulated Workloads are an extension of the vCenter Server - Dedicated offering.
+{{site.data.keyword.cloud}} for VMware® Regulated Workloads are an extension of the vCenter Server - Dedicated offering.
 These instances are defined based on specific components and settings of vCenter Server instances.

 ## Requirements for IBM Cloud for VMware Regulated Workloads instances
 {: #fss-cloud-orderinginstance-req}